 In both retinol serums, retinol falls in the middle of the ingredient lists (ingredient lists contain ingredients in order of concentration), but that doesn’t really tell us much.

 My own anecdotal two cents are that both serums do not contain high concentrations of retinol since my somewhat sensitive skin tolerates both serums without irritation.

 Use Cerave Resurfacing Retinol Serum OR Cerave Skin Renewing Retinol Serum once daily in the evening.

-Start with clean, dry skin and apply a small amount of the serum on your face (and neck if tolerated), avoiding the delicate eye and lip area.
+Start with clean, dry skin (you can use a CeraVe acne cleanser first) and apply a small amount of the serum on your face (and neck if tolerated), avoiding the delicate eye and lip area.
 Follow with a moisturizer to help lock in moisture.

 Be sure to finish your AM skincare routine with a broad-spectrum sunscreen with an SPF of 30 or higher, as retinoids like retinol can make your skin more sensitive to sunlight.